 The main advantages of this approach is to get a smaller application

-binary and get flexibility in providing different sets of fonts with
+binary and get flexibility in form of providing different sets of

-your device.
-For example you can pack the Chinese font with devices
+fonts with your devices.
+For example you can pack the Chinese font with

-going to China, and the Japanese font with devices going there.
+devices going to China, and the Japanese font with devices going

-The drawback of this approach is that the whole binary font needs to
+there.
+The drawback of this approach is that the whole binary font

-be loaded to RAM (or memory-mapped flash) which can be a problem if
+needs to be loaded to RAM (or memory-mapped flash) which can be a

 The main advantage of the normal principle of linking fonts into the application is that the application will always automatically contain the updated texts and typographies used in the application.
 This is very easy and safe to use.
 The disadvantage is that fonts can make the application big.